Patricia Hyland, Chair

 Jose Antonio Vargas, Founder & CEO (Ex Officio)

-Jose Antonio Vargas is a journalist and filmmaker, and serves as the CEO of Define American and #EmergingUS.
+Jose Antonio Vargas is a journalist and filmmaker, and serves as the CEO of Define American.
 Jose was part of The Washington Post team that won the 2008 Pulitzer Prize for Breaking News Reporting for coverage of the Virginia Tech shooting.
 Vargas revealed his undocumented immigration status in an article in The New York Times Magazine.
 He went on to produce and direct his autobiographical documentary, Documented, broadcasted by CNN, and later directed MTV’s White People.
+His memoir, Dear America: Notes of an Undocumented Citizen, was published by HarperCollins in fall 2018.
 You can watch a short video of Jose’s story on our storytelling platform.

 Responsible for partnerships, innovation and organizational growth.
 Eller holds a B.S. in Political Science from Appalachian State University, a Masters Degree in Divinity from Wake Forest University, and a Masters Degree in Public Administration from Penn State University.
 Prior to joining Define American, he was the U.S. Campaigns Director at Change.org.
 For four years prior to that, he was the Executive Director of CHANGE in North Carolina—the largest broad-based community organizing group in the southern United States (a 501c3).
 He has extensive experience in the campaign arena as well, having managed political campaigns at both the local and federal level.